philbertloekman/docufill/QUICKSTART.md

    - You'll see a success message with file names
    - Files are named: `YYYYMMDD_HHMMSS_OriginalName.docx`

+5. **Refresh Templates** (when needed)
+   - Click "🔄 Refresh Templates" button to reload templates
+   - Use this when you add, remove, or modify template folders
+   - The app will re-scan all Excel configurations

 #### **Browse Folders Tab**

 - **Templates Folder** - View and edit your templates